We live in an big, old, country, farmhouse that is a constant fixer project, on 3 1/2 acres. Our family includes: 1 hardworking

-We use Wellness Core, grain free, kitten for our dry food.
-When we searched out a dry food we found this brand had the best
+We use Blue Wilderness Kitten (purple bag) for our dry food.
+When we searched out a dry food we found this brand had the

-balance between quality and economy.
+best balance between quality and economy.
 We leave out dry food all the time.
-It is important NOT to change the kittens dry
+It is important NOT to change the kittens

-We are currently using Wellness.
+We are currently using Blue Wilderness or Buffalo canned.
+I vary the flavor I buy.
 We feed canned 1-2 times a day.